On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 These are the key facts which will be used below and they are saying that all of these metrics are infinitesimally the same to second order.
 This is related to the fact that they all correspond to the standard \emph{Riemannian} metric on the circle.

 Just as in Section~\ref{Subsection:EucMetricOnCircle} we can approximate $C_{\ell ,\kappa}$, a circle of length $l$ with the $\kappa$-metric for $\kappa\in (-\infty,1]$, by using a set of $n$ points equally spaced on the circle and equipped with the subspace metric.
-Exactly the same argument leads us to define the magnitude of the length $l$ circle with the $\kappa$ metric to be

-The following theorem says that the magnitude has the asymptotic behaviour we might expect. \begin{thm} For any $\kappa\in(-\infty,1]$ the magnitude of the the $\kappa$-metric length $\ell $ circle satisfies
+Exactly the same argument leads us to the magnitude of the length $l$ circle with the $\kappa$ metric. \begin{thm} For any $\kappa\in(-\infty,1]$ the magnitude of the the $\kappa$-metric length $\ell $ circle satisfies